 BPC-157 vs TB-500: the head-to-head comparison

-This is the comparison most people are searching for.
+This is the comparison most people are searching for — and we cover it in even greater depth in our dedicated BPC-157 vs TB-500 comparison.
 Both peptides are studied for tissue repair, both promote angiogenesis, and both are widely discussed in recovery communities.
 But they work through fundamentally different mechanisms.

 | Factor | BPC-157 | TB-500 |